Jayender Kumar Dabas

-Jayender Kumar Dabas is an Indian politician and municipal councillor.
-He is Chairman, Narela Zone, North Delhi Municipal Corporation (NDMC; North DMC).
-A member of the Bharatiya Janata Party (BJP), he represents Ward 36, Rani Khera, which is in North West Delhi, within the NDMC.
+Jayender Kumar Dabas is an Indian politician and ex municipal councillor.
+He is ex Chairman, Narela Zone, North Delhi Municipal Corporation (NDMC; North DMC).
+A member of the Bharatiya Janata Party (BJP), he represented Ward 36, Rani Khera, which is in North West Delhi, within the NDMC.

 Early life and education

 Jayender Kumar Dabas was born on 1 January 1967 in Madanpur Dabas village, North West District of Delhi, to Mahabir Singh, a farmer, and Channo Devi.
 He was educated to twelfth grade and then completed an industrial training institute (ITI) certificate course at Delhi in 1988.

 Post held

 He began his socio-political journey as a volunteer in the Rashtriya Swayamsevak Sangh and later worked in the BJP on various posts.